-Historic Weapons Demonstrators will adhere to all National Park Service rules and regulations and only present programs in accordance with the themes and approaches approved by the park’s Historic Weapons Plan.
+Historic Weapons Demonstrators must adhere to all NPS rules and regulations and only present programs in accordance with the themes and approaches approved by the park’s Historic Weapons Plan.

 Competency must be proven through the training and testing process provided by the Historic Weapons Supervisors.
 The Historic Weapons Demonstrator is required to complete and pass the Range Monitor and Demonstration Interpreter training and modules and subsequent Historic Weapons training and modules (musket and cannon).

-The Historic Weapons Demonstrator will be required to demonstrate his/her competency regarding the knowledge of the National Park Service range safety requirements, misfire procedures, appropriate demonstration techniques (including but not limited to gun cleaning and loading as well as commands used), and any park specific requirements to the satisfaction of the Gulf Islands National Seashore’s Historic Weapons Supervisors.
+The Historic Weapons Demonstrator will be required to demonstrate their competency regarding the knowledge of the NPS range safety requirements, misfire procedures, appropriate demonstration techniques (including but not limited to gun cleaning and loading as well as commands used), and any park specific requirements to the satisfaction of Gulf Islands National Seashore Historic Weapons Supervisors.